Convex Analytic Method Revisited: Further Optimality Results and Performance of Deterministic Policies in Average Cost Stochastic Control: Introduction

 These approaches are related through a duality analysis, as noted in \cite[Chapter 6]{HernandezLermaMCP} (see also \cite{hernandez1993existence} for a direct argument under positive Harris recurrence assumptions).
 However the more general conditions leading to solutions under these approaches are not identical, therefore, the corresponding conditions of existence and structural results for optimal policies are somewhat different.
 That is, going from one approach to another one (e.g., from the convex analytic solution to an ACOE) still entails open problems.

 For MDPs with weakly or strongly continuous transition kernels, if ACOE/ACOI can be established (under somewhat strong conditions as reviewed above), the existence of deterministic stationary optimal policies naturally follows.
-However, with the convex analytic approach, whether an optimal policy, which can be assumed to be stationary, can also be assumed to be deterministic is an incomplete problem: While the convex analytic method typically provides less conservative conditions for existence of optimal policies, whether the optimal policy can be taken to be {\it deterministic and stationary} is generally an open question with only few results reported in the literature.
+While the convex analytic method typically provides less conservative conditions for existence of optimal policies, whether the optimal policy can be taken to be {\it deterministic} is generally an open question with only few results reported in the literature.
 This question is a further primary motivation for this paper.
+Optimality of deterministic policies finds itself in many applications, e.g. in the optimal zero-delay quantization problem \cite{BorkarMitterTatikonda,YukLinZeroDelay} for average cost criterion, where common randomness between an encoder and decoder would be costly to implement.

 {\bf Contributions.} \begin{itemize} \item[(i)] In Theorem \ref{thmSetwise}, we present an existence result for average cost controlled Markov models that are strongly continuous in the action for every fixed state variable.
 Prior results on the convex analytic methoc (in particular due to Borkar \cite{Borkar2} and nearly all the papers cited above \cite{kurano1989existence,hernandez1993existence,survey,HernandezLermaMCP,vega1999sample,lasserre1999sample,arapostathis2017some}) have assumed weak continuity of the kernel in both the state and action variables.
-Related to this contribution, recently H. Yu \cite{yu2020minimum} established the existence of an optimal solution for countable action and Borel state spaces through majorization conditions via Lusin's theorem.
+Related to this contribution, recently \cite{yu2020minimum} established the existence of an optimal solution for countable action and Borel state spaces through majorization conditions via Lusin's theorem.
 A careful study of the topology of $w$-$s$ convergence, which our existence analysis builds upon in this paper, reveals that Lusin's theory is what establishes the connections between weak topology and the $w$-$s$ topology via majorization conditions.
 Accordingly, in this paper the direct use of $w$-$s$ topology makes the analysis here more direct and concise, and as opposed to the countable action space case (which makes functions continuous in the actions) in \cite{yu2020minimum}, here we consider general action spaces.